saadl27/PuckoPolis/README.md

 # Introduction
-- Welcome in lab 5 of MICRO-315
+Welcome to lab 5 of MICRO-315!
-- `⏱ Duration`: 4 hours
+- `⏱ Duration`: 6 hours

 # Goals
 - The goal of this practical session is to implement a simple sound remote to control the movements of the robot by detecting the frequency of the sound received by one microphone